GATE 2020 - Result, Scorecard, Counselling (Postponed), and Cutoff

 |NALCO||Mechanical, Electrical, Electronics, Instrumentation, Metallurgy, Mining, Chemical , Civil Engg|

 The syllabus given on the GATE website is comprehensive and explains every nodule that needs to be studied for each subject along with the weight that should be given to the topics.
 A thorough analysis of the syllabus will give the candidates an idea of how to go about the preparations for GATE.

-The GATE 2018 answer keys were released on February 19 and the final one, after candidate contests, was released on March 14.
+The GATE 2020 answer keys were released on the third week of February and the final one, after candidate contests, will be released on March.